A Letter from the President

 - Collaborate with the Assistant Director of Annual Giving to develop a meaningful student education program re: Vassar Fund.

-- Collaborate with the Assistant Director of Annual Giving to develop high impact young alumni challenges.
+- Collaborate with the Assistant Director of Annual Giving to develop high impact young alum challenges.

 - Coordinate the sharing of prospect and donor information with other development colleagues and collaborate to ensure upward